fenago/apache-solr/lab_guides/Lab_3.md

 field value classes.
 ### Creating a schemaless example
-All of the preceding three features are already .indexterm} configured in the Solr bundle.
+All of the preceding three features are already configured in the Solr bundle.
 To start using schemaless mode, run the following command: